 Job hunting is a stressful path to begin, especially if you are just entering the working field after college or have experienced a lapse of time between jobs.
-The environment has changed when it comes to the application process, the amount of interviews and final acceptance.
+The environment has changed when it comes to the application process, the number of interviews, and final acceptance.
 Many years ago you could walk into a potential employer’s office, shake hands and start work immediately.
-The level of skilled expertise needed today, plus the sheer volume of candidates, has radically changed that process.
+The level of skilled expertise needed today, plus the sheer volume of candidates has radically changed that process.

 The Application Process

-The process can be as simple as uploading your resume, entering a few quality skills and submitting.
+The process can be as simple as uploading your resume, entering a few quality skills, and submitting it.
 Then there are the employers who may have several pages and a personality test.
-While it seems looking for a job is a full time job in itself, it is worth the time to do so.
+While it seems looking for a job is a full-time job in itself, it is worth the time to do so.
 When the application asks for direct info regarding your skill level, take a moment to define and state your skill sets.
 If you type 80 words per minute, share it.

 The Interview Process